-Ecological feature (Figure 3) Potential implications of development Recommendations Temporary exclusion fencing where the impact footprint crosses through potential Growling Grass Frog habitat.
-Avoid areas of potential EPBC Act listed community Natural Temperate Grassland of the Victorian Volcanic Plains (NTGVVP).
+Ecological Detential implications of Decommendations Ecological feature Potential implications of development Recommendations (Figure 3) Temporary exclusion fencing where the impact footprint crosses through potential Growling Grass Frog habitat. • Avoid areas of potential EPBC Act listed community Natural Temperate Grassland of the Victorian Volcanic Plains (NTGVVP).
 This community may also provide habitat for the EPBC Act listed species Matted Flax-lily.
 Avoid areas of potential habitat for Swamp Everlasting, River Swamp Wallaby-grass and Swamp Fireweed outside the impact area, where targeted survey has not been undertaken.
-Management of Herne Swamp during operation should be conducted under a Conservation Management Plan prepared in consultation with DCCEEW, in relation to: Ecological Assessment and Monitoring Habitat Restoration and Enhancement Water Management Invasive Species Management Adaptive management External audit.
-Aquatic habitat features Loss of, or alterations to, riparian and in-stream habitat within and in the vicinity of the study area (e.g. downstream) via: direct removal, notable hydrological changes, deterioration in water quality (including pollution event) and, sedimentation.
-Stormwater design to avoid impacts to water quality and flows to Herne Swamp.
-Protect key values (including waterways) by retaining features and including appropriate buffers into design.
-Habitat connectivity Impacts to aquatic linkage between Merri Creek, Herne Swamp and farm dams.
-Maintenance of the flow of water from Herne Swamp to Merri Creek and incorporation of culvert/s in the northern section of the proposed rail to allow ongoing movement of growling grass frogs and other fauna with the potential to use these areas as habitat.
-Bridge/culvert design for drainage line crossing to be designed to meet Growling Grass Frog Crossing Design Standards from Department of Environment, Lane, Water and Planning (DELWP, now Department of Energy, Environment and Climate Action (DEECA)).
-Do not impact the flow of water at the culvert within the existing rail corridor.
-Minimise impacts to drainage line through construction and SHWTLP environmental management measures during construction of culverts and surrounding works.
+Avoiding effects of lighting design on wildlife in line with the National Light Pollution Guidelines for Wildlife (DEE 2020).
+Management of Herne Swamp during operation should be conducted under a Conservation Management Plan prepared in consultation with DCCEEW, in relation to: Ecological Assessment and Monitoring o Habitat Restoration and Enhancement o Water Management Invasive Species Management o Adaptive management o External audit.
+Aquatic habitat features Loss of, or alterations to, riparian and in-stream habitat within and in the vicinity of the study area (e.g. downstream) via: direct removal, notable hydrological changes, deterioration in water quality (including pollution event) and, Stormwater design to avoid impacts to water quality and flows to Herne Swamp.
+Protect key values (including waterways) by retaining features and including appropriate buffers into design. sedimentation.
+Habitat connectivity Impacts to aquatic linkage between Merri Creek, Herne Swamp and farm dams. • Maintenance of the flow of water from Herne Swamp to Merri Creek and incorporation of culverts, bridges or viaduct in the northern section of the proposed rail to allow ongoing movement of Growling Grass Frogs and other fauna with the potential to use these areas as habitat.
+Culverts within the Herne Swamp Buffer area to be designed with consideration of the Growling Grass Frog Crossing Design Standards from Department of Environment, Lane, Water and Planning (DELWP, now Department of Energy, Environment and Climate Action (DEECA)) (DELWP 2017a). • Do not impact the flow of water at the culvert within the existing rail corridor.
+Minimise impacts to drainage line through construction and SHWTLP environmental management measures